sirnotto/SpireMuse/README.md

 For the original version of MASOM, go to https://github.com/ktatar/MASOM

+### Spire Muse vs. MASOM

 This version of MASOM has been modified to work with the Spire Muse interface.
+The training module (including all the files in the Training folder) is essentially a modified version of MASOM.
+The run-time module (everything in the Run folder) is the Spire Muse agent, a new creation by Notto J. W. Thelle.
+To make the distinction clear, the Max patches in the Run folder have a completely different design than the ones in the Traning folder.

+---

 Spire Muse is co-creative musical agent that engages in different kinds of interactive behaviors and stylistic responses.
 The software utilizes corpora of solo instrumental performances encoded as self-organized maps and outputs slices of the corpora as concatenated, remodelled audio sequences.
 Transitions between the agent’s behaviors are partially automated, and the interface enables the negotiation of these transitions through feedback buttons that signal approval, force reversions to previous behaviors, or request change.
 Styles of musical responses are embedded in a pre-trained latent space, emergent in the interaction, and may be influenced through the weighting of rhythmic, spectral, harmonic and melodic features.
 The training and run-time modules utilize the MASOM agent architecture.